pmean/build-website/text/06/HumanFace.md

 Based Medicine.
 He was recently diagnosed with an aggressive form of prostate cancer.
 He has some advice about how patients like him should proactively research information about medicine that is relevant to their own lives.
-I\'ve only read a bit of this so far, but it is both very compelling and very instructive.
+I've only read a bit of this so far, but it is both very compelling and very instructive.

-This page was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with [general help resources](../GeneralHelp.html).
 You can also browse for pages similar to this one at [Category: Teaching resources](../category/TeachingResources.html).